bmeinka/pygrf/readme.rst

 API
 ===

-The API isn't complete, but I can start working it out here.
+The API isn't complete, but what is done is documented below.

 Entry Points
 ------------